 Washington Nursing Programs and Degrees Guide

 The following guide provides prospective nursing students with important information on the many undergraduate and graduate nursing programs offered by Washington State’s colleges and universities.
-Students have the option of pursuing dual degrees, such as the Master of Science in Nursing (MSN) and the Master of Business Administration (MBA), at some universities while concentrations are often offered in such eclectic areas as family nurse practitioner, nurse administrator, nurse educator, and advanced population health.
-A viable, flexible alternative to a traditional nursing program is to opt for a bachelor’s or a master’s in nursing degree program at such online universities as the University of Phoenix.
+Students have the option of pursuing dual degrees, such a joint Master of Science in Nursing (MSN) and Master of Business Administration (MBA), at some universities.
+Numerous programs offer concentrations in such areas as family nurse practitioner, nurse administrator, nurse educator, and advanced population health.
+A viable, flexible alternative to a traditional on-campus nursing program is to opt for an online bachelor’s or a master’s in nursing.

 - 8 colleges and universities offer a master’s or advanced degree in nursing.

-- Highest transfer-out rate: Seattle Community College Central Campus 23%.1
+- Highest transfer-out rate: North Seattle College 31%.1

-Following are several profiles of the many nursing programs offered in Washington State.
+Following you will find more in-depth information, including profiles, of the many nursing programs offered in Washington State.

 Students in the University of Washington’s Bachelor of Science in Nursing (BSN) program only enter the nursing program in the junior year, after first completing general college coursework and prerequisites in the freshmen and sophomore years.
 Prospective nurses can opt for one of two undergraduate nursing programs through the Nursing Department at the University of Washington: the Bachelor of Science in Nursing (BSN) and the Accelerated Bachelor of Science in Nursing (ABSN).
 The BSN program requires a total of 181 credits and takes two years of full-time study to complete, with students completing all general college coursework before entering the nursing program.
 Students must enroll in the nursing program on a full-time basis and all courses are completed on campus.
 Students who already have a bachelor’s degree in another field can pursue the ABSN, a full-time program that spans five quarters.
 Clinical experiences are scheduled for each quarter of the program, except the final summer quarter.
 Nursing majors may also want to participate in exploration seminars to such countries as Ecuador, India, Italy, South Korea, and Taiwan.
 Graduates of the BSN program possess the necessary qualifications to take the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 The Nursing Department also features a Master of Science (MS) in Nursing and a Masters of Nursing (MN).
 The MS program takes between two and six years to complete part-time while part-time MN students finish in a maximum of two years.
 MS students complete 46 or 49 credits and choose between a thesis and a scholarly project to fulfill degree requirements.
 MN students must engage in clinical experiences or undertake a thesis or a scholarly project to earn the degree.